Rationalizing Path-Independent Choice Rules: Results

-\begin{theorem} A choice rule satisfies path independence and the law of aggregate demand if and only if it is \rational{} a utility function that satisfies ordinal concavity and size-restricted concavity.\footnote{We note that path independence of the choice rule or ordinal concavity of the rationalizing utility function is indispensable in this theorem.
-More precisely, without those assumptions, the law of aggregate demand is logically unrelated to rationalizability by a size-restricted concave function.} \end{theorem} By Theorem \ref{thm1}, a choice rule that is \rational{} an ordinally concave utility function satisfies path independence.
+By Theorem \ref{thm1}, a choice rule that is \rational{} an ordinally concave utility function satisfies path independence.
 To complete the if direction, we show that when the utility function also satisfies size-restricted concavity, the induced choice rule satisfies the law of aggregate demand as well.
 For the only-if direction, we show that the utility function we construct in the proof of Theorem \ref{thm1} satisfies size-restricted concavity when the choice rule satisfies both path independence and the law of aggregate demand.
 This completes the proof using Theorem \ref{thm1}, which shows that the utility function satisfies ordinal concavity.